 Understanding Anticipatory Grief

-Anticipatory grief is a profound and often a misunderstood emotional experience that can arise when you're caring for an aging, ill, or newly diagnosed pet.
-This grief, which emerges before the actual loss, can be triggered by various milestones and events throughout your pets lifetime—such as birthdays, if they injure themselves, knowing someone who’s pet has passed or is on their end of life journey, the onset of a new illness, or the visible signs of aging.
-These thoughts and feelings stem the fear of losing only them, your attachment and your connection.
+Anticipatory grief is a profound and often misunderstood emotional experience that can arise when you're caring for an aging, ill, or newly diagnosed pet.
+This grief, which emerges before the actual loss, can be triggered by various milestones and events throughout your pet’s lifetime, such as birthdays, if they injure themselves, knowing someone who’s pet has passed or is on their end-of-life journey, the onset of a new illness, or the visible signs of aging.
+These thoughts and feelings stem from the fear of losing only them, your attachment and your connection.
 In anticipatory grief, the amygdala, a part of your brain responsible for sensing danger and triggering your fight-or-flight response, becomes highly active.
 It attempts to protect you from the thoughts of your pet’s impending loss, which leads to physical symptoms such as stress signs in your body, digestion, sleep disturbances and tension bracing patterns in your body.
 The continuous stress of anticipating the loss can make the caregiving journey even more exhausting.

 Your body is reacting to this constant anticipation and believes the danger of their passing is ongoing, even when the loss hasn't yet occurred.
-These thoughts, worries, fears and perception is what causes your body to brace itself as if the danger (their loss) is happening daily.
+These thoughts, worries, fears, and perceptions are what cause your body to brace itself as if the danger (their loss) is happening daily.
 The anticipation of losing your pet can create scenarios in your mind that amplify your fear and worry, leading to a perpetual state of distress.
-Know that your brain is biologically protecting you and keeping you in a heightened sympathetic state to keep you on guard and safe from what it preceives to be a danger or threat.
+Know that your brain is biologically protecting you and keeping you in a heightened state of alertness to keep you on guard and safe from what it perceives as a danger or threat.

 Interestingly, the worry and fear of how and when your pet will pass are often more intense than the actual event.
 When the time comes, you may find yourself more prepared and resilient than you anticipated.